 Florida Autumn/Winter Nov – Mar – This is Comb Jelly weather.
 In certain areas where we kayak, the water will cool down and bring out the glowing comb jellies!
 We start this early in October as part of our Sunset Tour.
 For the month of October, you can do both types of Bioluminescent Kayaking in Florida.
 Some areas will have Comb Jellies, and other areas will still be warm enough to see the Dinoflagellates that cover the water.

 How to go these Amazing Neon Night Tours?
 Running almost every night – Easy – BOOK NOW!

 We invite all Orlando, Cocoa Beach, Cape Canaveral and Central Florida area visitors to phone us or email us with your questions about our popular bioluminescence tours.
 407-519-8711 or [email protected]

 If you are ready to jump on tonight’s tour, booking online is EASY – Click here!

-Check this Video Review from our Night Kayaking Bioluminescent Tour in Titusville, Florida.
+Check this Video of our Night Kayaking Bioluminescent Tour near Cocoa Beach, Florida.